-After a chasm had opened during an earthquake, threatening Rome, the city was saved by the courageous action of a young Roman soldier who leapt with his horse into the gulf, which thereupon closed, thus saving the city.
+After a chasm had opened up during an earthquake, threatening Rome, the city was saved by the courageous action of a young Roman soldier who leapt with his horse into the gulf, which thereupon closed, thus saving the city.

-The painting appears in the Burghley Inventory of 1688: “The Stewards Parlor….1 peice of Curtius no frame, by Jordanus”.
-It was purchased by John, 5th Earl of Exeter whilst on the Grand Tour from one of his favourite artists.
+The painting was purchased by John, 5th Earl of Exeter (1648-1700), whilst on one of his Grand Tours.

 It is recorded in the Burghley Inventory of 1688: ‘The Stewards Parlor….1 peice of Curtius no frame, by Jordanus.’